AviatrixSystems/Docs/HowTos/tgw_plan.rst

 In the planning stage, think about what network segmentation you need to achieve.
 For example, do you need to segment Dev/QA VPCs from your Prod VPCs, i.e., no connectivity is allowed between these VPCs in each group?
-The plan stage creates TGW and TGW route tables in AWS.
+The plan stage creates Transit Gateway and Transit Gateway route tables in AWS.
 There is no charge either by AWS or Aviatrix.

 If you have not decided on network segmentation, no worries, proceed to build a full mesh network by using the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_.